-The main emphasis of the Multimedia Technology field is principles and execution through hands-on experience with digital equipment and computerbased technology.
+The main emphasis of the Multimedia Technology field is principles and execution through hands-on experience with digital equipment and computer-based technology.
 Students will receive instruction and practical experience in the television / photography studio, multimedia classroom, audio production area, traditional and electronic darkrooms, and state-of-art Mac computer graphics laboratory.

 This is a career program designed to enable students to seek employment at the program's completion.
-Students planning to transfer should consult with their advisor, the Student Success Center or the four-year institution regarding specific program and possible course transfer issues.
+Students planning to transfer should consult with their advisor, the Advising Center staff or the four-year institution regarding specific program and possible course transfer issues.